About Supervising Teen Drivers

 Teaching Your Teen to Drive

-The Parent’s Supervised Driving Program gives you a simple, easy-to-follow plan you can use to help your teen be a safe and responsible driver.
+The Parent’s Supervised Driving Program gives you a simple, easy-to-follow plan you can use to help your teen become a safe and responsible driver.

 Some thoughts as you begin this exciting experience together: